MBTA Service & CharlieCard Info

 The MBTA operates many buses, subway lines, commuter trains, and ferries.
 In Lexington, we have:

-- MBTA Bus Number 62 and 76 runs between Alewife, Hanscom, Lincoln Lab, and Bedford VA Hospital, with stops in Lexington.
-At times, these routes combine to form one joint route of Number 62/76.
-Refer to the MBTA website for most current schedule.
+- MBTA bus routes 62 and 76 run between Alewife, Hanscom, Lincoln Lab, and Bedford VA Hospital, with stops in Lexington.
+At less busy times, these routes combine to form one joint route 62/76.

 Nearby MBTA buses include: